Category

 Job Role (Social Role) Defines Your Behaviour: Wilfred Brown & Elliott Jaques

-Lord Wilfred Brown, the Managing Director of Glacier Metal Company, was insistent: Behaviour is as much defined and limited by the role that a work inhabits as his personality and the quality of his relationships within the company.
-You can even take this farther than he did: the social role you inhabit (or are forced into) will make you behave in certain ways.
-This may comes as shock if you’r…
+Behavior is as much defined and limited by the role that a work inhabits as his personality and the quality of his relationships within the company.
+Lord Wilfred Brown, the Managing Director of Glacier Metal Company for decades and a major management thinker in his own right, was insistent on this point.
+You can even take this farther than he …

 Trust Is Necessary To Society.
 The Glacier Model Builds Trust

+UPDATE: Ken Shepard, President of the Global Organization Design Society, has written a response: Perhaps Requisite Organization is going viral under the radar!
 I’ve been wondering lately if Requisite Organization (the ideas formulated by Elliott Jaques) will survive for much longer.
-The GO Society identified several years ago that most of their members were “gray” — retirees or close to retirement age — and there were few young people in the pipeline to replace them.
+The GO Society identified several years ago that most of their members were “gray” — retirees or close to …

 Elliott Jaques’s “Intellectual Odyssey”